Sam Kelly: Career

-Kelly starred in Jean-Paul Sartre's play Kean alongside Antony Sher at the Theatre Royal, Bath and in the West End in May 2007.
+Kelly starred in Jean-Paul Sartre's play Kean alongside Antony Sher at the Theatre Royal, Bath, and in the West End in May 2007.
 In December 2007, a car struck and injured Kelly in the West End.
 He was due to have performed in the Doctor Who episode ("Midnight") filmed that month, but the role was taken by David Troughton instead.
-Kelly though did act in the Doctor Who audio dramas "The Holy Terror" and "Return to the Web Planet" by Big Finish Productions.
+However, Kelly acted in the Doctor Who audio dramas "The Holy Terror" and "Return to the Web Planet" by Big Finish Productions.

-In 2008, he guest starred in the Sapphire and Steel audio drama Remember Me.
+In 2008, he guest-starred in the Sapphire and Steel audio drama Remember Me.
 In November 2008, he starred in the title role of Christopher Reason's radio dramatisation of Jaroslav Hašek's The Good Soldier Švejk, broadcast on BBC Radio 4.

 From May 2009, Kelly starred as the Wizard in the West End production of the musical Wicked, replacing Desmond Barrit.
 From 27 March 2010 he was succeeded by Clive Carter.

 He worked with director Mike Leigh on several occasions, including Knock for Knock (1976), Grown-Ups (1980), Topsy-Turvy (1999), All or Nothing (2002), A Running Jump (2012) and on stage at the National Theatre in Grief (September 2011).
 His final film role was a cameo appearance in Leigh's Mr. Turner (2014).

 Kelly's later roles were as the ARP warden in Nanny McPhee and the Big Bang (2010), and as the old boatman, John Merdell, in the ITV production of Dead Man's Folly in the final (2013) series of Agatha Christie’s Poirot, the last episode of the series to be filmed.

-On 23 July 2010, Kelly guest starred as Martin in the sitcom My Family in the episode Desperately Stalking Susan.
-From October 2010 to February 2011 he starred in When We Are Married at London's Garrick Theatre.
+On 23 July 2010, Kelly guest-starred as Martin in the sitcom My Family in the episode Desperately Stalking Susan.
+From October 2010 to February 2011, he starred in When We Are Married at London's Garrick Theatre.

-Last years and death
+Personal life, illness, and death

-Kelly was in a long-term relationship with journalist and psychotherapist Grace Pieniazek until her death in 2009.
+Kelly was in a long-term relationship with journalist and psychotherapist Grace Pieniazek until she died in 2009.